aparmendariz/mcf_docs/docs/source/FAQ.rst

 - **I'm getting an error when I try to install the package.
 What should I do?**

   Make sure you have the latest version of pip installed.
-If the problem persists, please open an issue on the GitHub repository.
+If the problem persists, please please use the `issue tracker <https://github.com/MCFpy/mcf/issues>`__.

 - **The package installed successfully, but I'm getting an error when I try to import it.
 What should I do?**

-  This could be due to a conflict with other packages or an issue with your Python environment.
+  This could be due to a conflict with other packages or an `issue <https://github.com/MCFpy/mcf/issues>`__ with your Python environment.
 Try creating a new virtual environment and installing the package there.
-If the problem persists, please open an issue on the GitHub repository.
+If the problem persists, please open an `issue <https://github.com/MCFpy/mcf/issues>`__ on the GitHub repository.

 - **I'm getting unexpected results when I use the package.
 What should I do?**

   Make sure you're using the package as intended.
 Check the documentation and examples to see if you're using the functions and classes correctly.
-If you believe the results are incorrect, please open an issue on the GitHub repository.
+If you believe the results are incorrect, please open an `issue <https://github.com/MCFpy/mcf/issues>`__ on the GitHub repository.

 - **The package is running slower than I expected.
 What can I do to improve performance?**

   Performance can depend on many factors, including the size of your data and your hardware.
-Check the documentation for tips on improving performance.
+Check the documentation for tips on improving performance, specially the .

 - **I'm having trouble understanding how to use a certain feature of the package.
 Where can I find help?**